John van Hengel: Start of the Food Bank journey

 John took a vow of poverty upon starting his life in Phoenix.
-A devout Catholic, John began working at Immaculate Heart Church where he drove the bus and coached sports.
+A devout Roman Catholic, John began working at Immaculate Heart Church where he drove the bus and coached sports.
 He also began volunteering at the very busy St. Vincent de Paul Soup Kitchen.

 John bought an old milk delivery truck for $150 and used it to gather gleaned citrus fruit and other foods to bring to the soup kitchen.
 Every evening John would deliver any surplus to the homeless missions in downtown Phoenix.

 Searching for an efficient, less time consuming method of distributing this food, John approached Father Ronald Colloty from St. Mary's Basilica in regards to setting up a warehouse where the missions could come and pick up the food.

 The church responded by loaning John $3000 and an inherited bakery building near skid row.

+In this first year of using this building, around 250,000 pounds of food was distributed to 36 charities.

 John expanded his food resources upon a discovery behind local grocery stores.
 A destitute mother of 10 well-fed children pointed out “a bank of food” from which she fed her family.
 Huge amounts of surplus food were being thrown out by grocery stores, food that was frozen but still edible, loose vegetables, stale bread.
 Inside stores John found less perishable throwaways such as dented cans and leaky bags of rice and sugar.

 Within a year, in 1967, John had established the location at which all the food that grocery stores could not sell would be housed and distributed.
 He named it St. Mary's Food Bank in honor of the donation provided by St. Mary's Basilica.
-In accordance to his vow of poverty, John took no salary during his first decade at St. Mary's.
+In accordance with his vow of poverty, John took no salary during his first decade at St. Mary's.
 He wore secondhand clothes, got his food at the food bank and lived in a donated room above a garage.

 Second Harvest and Global Food Banking

 In 1975 John accepted a $50,000 federal grant which would be utilized to establish 18 food banks across America.
-In 1976 John left St. Mary's and established America's Second Harvest (known as Feeding America since 2008).
-Guided by John, this organization established food banking standards and guidelines as well as acquisition of food from large national manufacturers.
+In 1979 John established America's Second Harvest (now known as Feeding America since 2008).
+Guided by John, this organization established food banking standards and training as well as acquisition and distribution of food from large national manufacturers.
 Businesses were able to cut the costs of disposing unusable but edible food as well as taking tax breaks by helping multiple charities.

 In 1983 John left America's Second Harvest to establish Food Banking Inc. (which became International Food Bank Services in 1991 and is now known as Global FoodBanking Network).
-John served as a consultant to food banks around the world, traveling to Canada, Mexico, Brussels and Spain to oversee the start up of their food banks.
+John served as a consultant to food banks around the world, traveling to Canada, Mexico, Belgium and Spain to oversee the start up of their food banks.

 John also helped establish food banks throughout Africa, Eastern Europe, Asia, South America and Australia.

+Death

+Van Hengel died of Parkinson's disease on October 5, 2005.